 Custom Exceptions

-CS/CE10 Do derive exceptions from System.Exception, one of the other common base exceptions or the base exceptions defined for the specific project.
+CS/CE10 Do derive exceptions from ErrorCodeException (Foundations.Core).
+This class is the base class for all project specific exceptions and represents errors that occur during application execution.
+ErrorCodeException provides an error code which allows localizing of error texts.

 CS/CE20 Do end exception class names with the Exception suffix.

-CS/CE30 Do make exceptions serializable.
-An exception must be serializable to work correctly across application domain and remoting boundaries.

-CS/CE40 Do provide (at least) the following common constructors on all exceptions.
-Make sure the names and types of the parameters are the same as those used in the following code example.

-public class NewException : BaseException, ISerializable

-{

-public NewException()

-{

-// Add implementation.

-}

-public NewException(string message)

-{

-// Add implementation.

-}

-public NewException(string message, Exception inner)

-{

-// Add implementation.

-}

-// This constructor is needed for serialization.

-protected NewException(SerializationInfo info, StreamingContext context)

-{

-// Add implementation.

-}

-}

 CS/CE50 You can provide exception properties for programmatic access to extra information (besides the message string) relevant to the exception.

 Exception Handling

-CS/EH10 You should not swallow errors by catching nonspecific exceptions, such as System.Exception, System.SystemException, and so on in .NET code.
+CS/EH10 Do not swallow errors by catching nonspecific exceptions, such as System.Exception, System.SystemException, and so on in .NET code.
 Do catch only specific errors that the code knows how to handle.
-You should catch a more specific exception, or re-throw the general exception as the last statement in the catch block.
+All other exceptions are to handle on application defined boundaries that have a general exception handling mechanism.
 There are cases when swallowing errors in applications is acceptable, but such cases are rare.

 Good: